martinjrobins/diffsl/README.md

 Generally the easiest way to make use of DiffSL is via an ode solver that supports the language, for example the [diffsol](https://github.com/martinjrobins/diffsol) library.
 Please see the diffsol documentation and consult the [DiffSL language documentation](https://martinjrobins.github.io/diffsl/) for more information.

-If you are writing your own ode solver and want to make use of the DiffSol compiler, please either get in touch by opening an issue, contacting the [author](mailto:martinjrobins@gmail.com) or by looking at the [diffsol source code](https://github.com/martinjrobins/diffsol/blob/main/src/ode_solver/diffsl.rs).
+If you are writing your own ode solver and want to make use of the DiffSL compiler, please either get in touch by opening an issue, contacting the [author](mailto:martinjrobins@gmail.com) or by looking at the [diffsol source code](https://github.com/martinjrobins/diffsol/blob/main/src/ode_solver/diffsl.rs).

 ## Dependencies